MiliasV/coaccessibility/README.md

-# Co-accessibility and Spatial segregation
+# Pedestran Co-accessibility of urban places
 ### How could we assess how accessible a given destination is to people from different demographics (i.e., co-accessibility)?
 This repo contains code for calculating the demographics of people who can walk to urban amenities in 5, 10, and 15 minutes.

-If you prefer a visual representation of this concept check out [CTwalk Map](https://miliasv.github.io/CTwalkMap/info_page/), an interactive web tool that maps co-accessibility for the five most populous cities in the Netherlands.
+If you prefer a visual representation of co-accessibility check out [CTwalk Map](https://miliasv.github.io/CTwalkMap/info_page/), an interactive web tool that maps co-accessibility for the five most populous cities in the Netherlands.

 <p align="center">
     <img src="https://github.com/MiliasV/coaccessibility/blob/main/img/banner.png" width="100%">